spacepxl/ComfyUI-Image-Filters/README.md

 Absolute value of the difference between inputs, with a multiplier to boost dark values for easier viewing.
 Alternative to the vanilla merge difference node, which is only a subtraction without the abs()

-### Image Constant
+### Image Constant (RGB/HSV)

-Creates an empty image of any color, with a color picker UI.
+Create an empty image of any color, either RGB or HSV

 ### Offset Latent Image

-Creates an empty latent image with custom values, for offset noise but with per-channel control.
+Create an empty latent image with custom values, for offset noise but with per-channel control.
+Can be combined with Latent Stats to get channel values.

 ### Latent Stats